AstraZeneca says COVID-19 'vaccine for the world' can be 90% effective | Health

 AstraZeneca says COVID-19 'vaccine for the world' can be 90% effective

-AstraZeneca said on Monday its COVID-19 vaccine could be as much as 90% effective, giving the world's fight against the global pandemic a third new weapon that can be cheaper to make, easier to distribute and faster to scale-up than rivals.
+AstraZeneca said on Monday its COVID-19 vaccine was 70% effective in pivotal trials and could be up to 90% effective, giving the world's fight against the global pandemic a third new weapon that can be cheaper to make, easier to distribute and faster to scale-up than rivals.
 The British drugmaker said it will have as many as 200 million doses by the end of 2020, around four times as many as U.S. competitor Pfizer Inc. Seven hundred million doses could be ready globally as soon as the end of the first quarter of 2021.

 "This means we have a vaccine for the world," said Andrew Pollard, director of the Oxford University vaccine group that developed the drug.
 The vaccine on average prevented 70% of COVID-19 cases in late-stage trials in Britain and Brazil.
-The success rate rose to 90% if the vaccine was administered as a half dose followed by a full dose.
+The success rate rose to 90% in a group of trial participants who accidentally received a half dose followed by a full dose.
 The efficacy was 62% if the full dose was given twice, as it was for most study participants.

 No serious safety events were confirmed, the company said, although little safety data was provided.
 AstraZeneca's shares fell nearly 4%, as investors perceived the efficacy data as less impressive than rival vaccines and may take longer to get U.S regulatory approval.
 Pfizer and Moderna , which reported that their vaccines were about 95% effective in preventing illness, had set the success bar sky-high.